 Tailored Coating Systems

 We are the largest custom coater in all of Colorado.
-We have also got some of the largest part capacities.
-Our biggest oven is a massive 12′ x 12′ x 35′ and our booths are even larger.
-We have plenty of room to spray all your parts.
-Many years ago, we realized that pretreatment is critical to long-lasting coatings, which is why we now offer iron phosphate and / or media blasting before the coating is applied.
+Our biggest oven is a massive 12′ x 12′ x 40′ and our booths are even larger.
+This means we have the ability to process a wide range of parts and sizes.
+Many years ago, we realized that pretreatment is critical to long-lasting coatings, which is why we offer iron phosphate and / or media blasting before the coating is applied.

 While some customers prefer iron phosphate, others swear by blasting, and some need both to ensure they get complete corrosion protection and adhesion.
-We can tailor each coating so it exceeds your requested warranty (which can range from 1 – 10+ years).
+We can tailor each coating so it lasts for years to come.

 Powder coating is a type of coating that is applied as a free-flowing, dry powder.
 The coating is typically applied electrostatically and is then cured under heat to allow it to flow and form a “skin”.
 It is used to create a hard finish that is tougher than conventional paint.
-Powder coating is mainly used for coating metals, such as aluminum and steel, but can also be used on other materials including plastics and composites.
+Powder coating is mainly used for coating metals, such as aluminum and steel.

 Durability: Powder coating is a very durable finish, providing excellent protection from corrosion, chipping, abrasion, and weathering.